ufidon/netsec/labs/lab11/README.md

 _Description_

-Practice how to create/modify/delete/secure users on Ubuntu.
+Practice how to create/modify/delete/secure users on Ubuntu following the demo video.

 _Steps_